TableCheck-Labs/fullstack-swe-takehome/README.md

 **Service Time Calculation**

 Hardcoded to 3 seconds per person.
-Example: A party of 4 takes 12 seconds to complete the service.
+Example: A party of 4 takes 12 seconds to complete their meal.

 **Joining the waitlist**